Anti-Greek sentiment: Western Europe

 As a result of the Greek government-debt crisis, starting in 2010, anti-Greek sentiments grew in some European countries, especially in Germany.
 A 2014 study found, "An anti-Greek sentiment evolved and spread among German citizens and solidarity for crisis-hit Greece was mostly rejected."
 In 2012 Pew Research Center found, "Among the major European countries, Greece is clearly the least popular.
 And its reputation is slipping.
 In no country, other than Greece itself, is there a majority with a favorable view of Greece."
 Only 27% of respondents in Germany viewed Greece favorably.

 Hostile and unfavorable views towards Greece and Greeks were especially pronounced in the tabloid press.
 A 2013 study found that Western European news sources "indicate bias against Greece in financial crisis coverage" and "include stereotypes, the recommendation of austerity as a punishment, morality tales, an absence of solidarity, and fear mongering."
 The popular German tabloid Bild "published numerous reports that implicitly and explicitly constituted the myth of the corrupt and lazy Greeks in comparison to the hard-working Germans."
-Dutch TV producer Ingeborg Beugel (nl) claimed that "the [anti-Greek] propaganda of the mainstream media provides Europe and the Netherlands with a convenient scapegoat to exploit."
+Dutch TV producer Ingeborg Beugel claimed that "the [anti-Greek] propaganda of the mainstream media provides Europe and the Netherlands with a convenient scapegoat to exploit."

 German politicians, such as the former Minister for Foreign Affairs Guido Westerwelle and former Chancellor Gerhard Schröder, publicly criticized the anti-Greek sentiment in their country and called for solidarity with Greece.